rmunro/pytorch_active_learning/README.md

 # Active Learning methods in the library

-The code currently contains methods for :
+The code currently contains methods for:

 *Least Confidence sampling*

 *Margin of Confidence sampling*

 *Ratio of Confidence sampling*

 *Entropy (classification entropy)*

 *Model-based outlier sampling*

 *Cluster-based sampling*

 *Representative sampling*

 *Adaptive Representative sampling*

 The book covers how to apply them indepedently, in combination, and for different use cases in Computer Vision and Natural Language Processing.
 It also covers strategies for sampling for real-world diversity to avoid bias.